slacgismo/pv-validation-hub/README.md

 ## Developer quick-start

-To begin development on the validation hub, a new developer would need to install the Docker client on their system.
-If you installed docker only for the command line tools, then you will need to also make sure to install ```docker-compose``` and to update both to the latest versions.
+To begin development on the validation hub, download and install the [Docker client](https://www.docker.com).
+Alternatively, if you installed docker only for the command line tools, then you will need to also make sure to install ```docker-compose``` and to update both to the latest versions.
 You will need to generate a secret key for Django before you proceed.
 From the repository root, run the following:

 ~~~
 cp .env.example .env